szeitlin/szeitlin-blog/content/posts/statistics/probability-binning-simple-and-fast.md

+---
+title: "Probability binning: simple and fast"
+draft: false
+author: Samantha G. Zeitlin
+---

-Recently, I've done a few data science coding challenges for job interviews.
+Over the years, I've done a few data science coding challenges for job interviews.
 My favorite ones included a data set and asked me to address both specific and open-ended questions about that data set.

 One of the first things I usually do is make a bunch of histograms.
 Histograms are great because it's an easy way to look at the distribution of data without having to plot every single point, or get distracted by a lot of noise.